ankush-usc/ankush_h_prasad_repo/README.md

 ankush_h_prasad_repo
 ====================

-Collection of my University assignments and other projects I coded on interest
+I am Ankush, pusuing Master's in Computer Science at University of Southern California.
+This repository holds projects completed by me that are part of University assignments and other projects done on interest.